Effects of Wall Roughness on Coupled Flow and Heat Transport in Fractured Media: Heat Transfer in Fracture–Matrix Systems

-for the continuous injection boundary condition can be indirectly derived by evaluating the CDF of the arrival times for a given time $t$ at each node, as:
+can be indirectly derived by evaluating the $CDF$ of the arrival times for a given time $t$ at each node, as:

+where $\mathbb{I}$ is an indicator function that equals 1 if the condition inside the braces is true and 0 otherwise.

-Indeed, $\Delta T_{\textrm{f}}(\mathbf{x}_j, t)$ is equivalent to the cumulative distribution function (CDF) $F(\mathbf{x}_j, t)$ of the arrival times of al particles passing through the location $\mathbf{x}_j$.
-The CDF is numerically computed by summing the PDF values for all times $k$ less than or equal to $t$, which is equivalent to calculating the proportion of particles that arrived at node $\mathbf{x}_j$ by time $t$.
-This on-the-fly-approach allows reducing the memory usage.
+Indeed, $\Delta T_{\mathrm{f}}(\mathbf{x}_j, t)$ is equivalent to the cumulative distribution function ($CDF$) $F(\mathbf{x}_j, t)$ of the arrival times of all particles passing through the location $\mathbf{x}_j$.
+The $CDF$ is numerically computed by summing the PDF values for all times $k$ less than or equal to $t$, which is equivalent to calculating the proportion of particles that arrived at node $\mathbf{x}_j$ by time $t$.
+This on-the-fly approach allows reducing the memory usage considerably.